-- (1) This clause applies to land at 20 Macquarie Street, Parramatta, being Lot 1 DP 503651 and Lot 1 DP 501663 and identified as area ## on the Special Provisions Area map. - (2) Despite the provisions of Clause 4.3 and Clause 4.4, the consent authority may grant consent to development involving the construction of a new building with a height of up to 90.5 metres and a floor space ratio of up to 10:1 if: - a.
-The proposed building complies with Clause 7.4 relating to sun access in Parramatta Square; - b.
-Commercial floor space of at least 1:1 floor space ratio is included in the development. - c.
-In the case that the development includes residential accommodation, the development includes Community Infrastructure to the satisfaction of the consent authority, whether or not provided on the development site or an alternative site nominated by the consent authority; and - d.
-The Design Excellence requirements contained in Clauses 7.10(3), 7.10(4) and 7.10(5) are satisfied. - (3) The maximum parking rates for any development proposed under this clause are as follows: - a.
+- (1) This clause applies to land at 20 Macquarie Street, Parramatta, being Lot 1 DP 503651 and Lot 1 DP 501663 and identified as area ## on the Special Provisions Area map. - (2) The consent authority may, despite any other provision of this plan, grant consent to the erection of a building on land to which this clause applies that has a floor space ratio that exceeds the maximum floor space ratio permitted under Clause 7.2 up to a floor space ratio of 10:1 but only if the consent authority is satisfied that the additional floor area will be used only for the purposes of hotel or motel accommodation. - (3) Despite any other provision of this Plan, any additional floor area that has been carried out in accordance with a development consent under subclause (2) must not be used for the purpose of residential accommodation or serviced apartments. - (2) The maximum parking rates for any development proposed under this clause are as follows: - a.
 The maximum parking rates which apply to any part of the building used as a dwelling are: - i.
 For each studio dwelling 0.1 spaces, and - ii.
 For each 1 bedroom dwelling 0.3 spaces, and - iii.
 For each 2 bedroom dwelling 0.7 spaces, and - iv.
 For each 3 or more bedroom dwelling 1 space. - b.
 The maximum parking rates for any part of a building used for the purposes of commercial or community uses is established by the following formula: